Unity-Technologies/ml-agents/docs/installation.md

 * Matplotlib
 * numpy
 * Pillow
-* Python (2 or 3)
+* Python (2 or 3; 64bit required)
 * docopt (Training)
 * TensorFlow (1.0+) (Training)

 ### Installing Dependencies
-To install dependencies, go into the `python` directory and run (depending on your python version):
+To install dependencies, go into the `python` sub-directory of the repositroy, and run (depending on your python version) from the command line:

 `pip install .`